CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS.•.Feb. 2020

 HOMEPAGES:.ASSUME|BOTTOM UP|DARK| INFINITY | MAP-THE-UNIVERSE|Transformations

-by Bruce Camber The arrow pointing left just above or the title link to a related homepage.
+by Bruce Camber Use the left arrow just above or the title link to a related homepage.

 Abstract: The long-standing “infinitely hot” big bang cosmology blocked the view of a simple mathematical construct that encapsulates the entire universe within ordered relations that provide an outline, possibly a new foundation, that starts very cold with the Planck base units.
 By applying base-2, the universe is parsed and parameterized within 202 notations (doublings, groups and sets).
 Here is a different approach to space-and-time, mass-and-charge, and the finite-infinite relation, all concepts needed for the sciences, mathematics, and commonsense.
 Here we focus on twelve basic concepts to transition from Newton’s absolute space-time, big bang cosmology, and the place of particles-and-waves to an infinitesimal, sphere-based model that gives rise to a finite, discrete space-time, and then to quantum fluctuations and indeterminacy, and then to our universe as we know it.